hashicorp/terraform/website/source/docs/providers/azurerm/r/image.html.markdown

 * `source_virtual_machine_id` - (Required when creating managed image from existing VM) ID of an existing VM from which the managed image will be created.
 VM must be generalized prior to creating managed image.
-* `os_disk` - (Required when creating image from .vhd) The properties of the OS image that will be created, documented below.
-* `data_disk` - (Optional) The properties of the data images that will be created, documented below.
-There can be multiple data_disks.
-* `tags` - (Optional) A mapping of tags to assign to the resource.

-`os_disk` supports the following:

-* `os_type` - (Required) Specifies the type of operating system contained in the the virtual machine image.
+* `os_disk_os_type` - (Required) Specifies the type of operating system contained in the the virtual machine image.
 Possible values are: Windows or Linux.
-* `os_state` - (Required) Specifies the state of the operating system contained in the blob.
+* `os_disk_os_state` - (Required) Specifies the state of the operating system contained in the blob.
 Currently, the only value is Generalized.
-* `managed_disk_id` - (Optional) Specifies the ID of the managed disk resource that you want to use to create the image.
+* `os_disk_managed_disk_id` - (Optional) Specifies the ID of the managed disk resource that you want to use to create the image.
-* `blob_uri` - (Optional) Specifies the URI in Azure storage of the blob that you want to use to create the image.
+* `os_disk_blob_uri` - (Optional) Specifies the URI in Azure storage of the blob that you want to use to create the image.
-* `caching` - (Optional) Specifies the caching mode as 'readonly', 'readwrite', or 'none'.
+* `os_disk_caching` - (Optional) Specifies the caching mode as 'readonly', 'readwrite', or 'none'.
 The default is none.
-* `size_gb` - (Optional) Specifies the size of the image to be created.
+* `os_disk_size_gb` - (Optional) Specifies the size of the image to be created.
 The target size can't be smaller than the source size.
+* `data_disk` - (Optional) The properties of the data images that will be created, documented below.
+There can be multiple data_disks.
+* `tags` - (Optional) A mapping of tags to assign to the resource.

 `data_disk` supports the following: